Skip to main content

 Product managers need to be constantly upgrading their product management skills to stay competitive when job searching or when looking to move up within their organization, company, or startup.

-A successful PM is always interested in learning about new technologies or agile methodologies that could help them be more effective product and people managers, or even better teammates or coworkers.
+A successful PM is always interested in learning about new technologies or Agile methodologies that could help them be more effective product and people managers, or even better teammates or coworkers.

-Listed below are the top skills employers are looking for in 2024 for PM roles.
+Listed below are the top skills employers are looking for in 2025 for PM roles.

 If you’re just getting into product management, use this article as a checkpoint to brush up on your skills before looking for product management jobs.

-Hard Skills Vs Soft Skills For Product Managers
+Hard Skills vs Soft Skills for Product Managers

-Before we review the top skills for product managers in 2024, a quick note on the difference between hard skills and soft skills, and the role of each type for product managers.
+Before we review the top skills for product managers in 2025, a quick note on the difference between hard skills and soft skills, and the role of each type for product managers.

 Hard skills, also referred to as technical skills, include learned skills in creating a product roadmap or product strategy, writing technical specs, or the ability to effectively use product management technology.